Panel Members

 Project Manager, Panel for a Global Public Health Convention

 The Secretariat was hosted until December 2022 by the University of Miami with José Szapocznik, Ph.D. as Head of Secretariat, Anicca Liu, M.P.H., M.A. as Project Manager, and Guilherme F. Faviero, J.D., M.P.H., M.Sc. as Lead Policy and Legal Analyst.
-Since 1 January 2023, the Secretariat is hosted in Sunway University, Malaysia.
+From January 2023 to July 2024 the Secretariat was hosted in Sunway University, Malaysia.
+Since July 2024 the secretariat is hosted by the O’Neill Institute at Georgetown University

 The World Needs a Treaty With Teeth